emtee40/SurvivalManual-wiki/Apps.md

 [Minetest](https://f-droid.org/en/packages/net.minetest.minetest) is "a near infinite world block sandbox game and a game engine, inspired by InfiniMiner, Minecraft and the like."
 The default Minetest game that comes with Minetest is rather bland, be sure to download some mods (such as Mesecons, mobs, and hunger) and/or some games (such as [Mineclone 2](https://content.minetest.net/packages/Wuzzy/mineclone2/): a clone of Minecraft gameplay in the Minetest engine, with libre code and graphics, or [Nodecore](https://content.minetest.net/packages/Warr1024/nodecore/): a voxel sandbox game with no fancy GUI and a limited inventory, where crafting takes place in-world instead of on a crafting table in a menu, and furnaces have to be designed and constructed.)

-[Lichess](https://lichess.org/mobile) isn't on F-droid yet, but it's open source and the APK can be downloaded from their website.
-A lot of functionality is online, but when the app is in offline mode it can be used to play chess against the computer or against a friend by using your phone as a chess board.
+[Lichess](https://lichess.org/mobile) isn't on F-Droid yet, but it's open-source and the APK can be downloaded from their website.
+A lot of functionality is online, but when the app is in offline mode it can be used to play chess against the computer or against a friend by using your phone as a chessboard.

 [Space Trader](https://f-droid.org/en/packages/com.brucelet.spacetrader/) is a game that's all about traveling to different star systems and making money trading stuff, in space.
 There's no 3D graphics, though, you just choose a star system and trade stuff.
 It hasn't been updated since 2019-02-05, but it's pretty fun.

+[Simon Tatham’s Portable Puzzle Collection](https://chris.boyle.name/projects/android-puzzles/) has 39 singleplayer puzzles including variations of popular games such as Mastermind, sudoku, and Minesweeper.
+The APK isn’t available on F-Droid – instead, it can be installed from Google Play or downloaded directly from Chris Boyle’s website, or the [GitHub repository](https://github.com/chrisboyle/sgtpuzzles).

 **Make sure that the games work offline.
 Also, be careful not to run out of battery when you really need it.**

 ### Light

 A phone's flashlight can bring light into the dark when you do not have a real flashlight on you.
-There are many flashlight apps on f-droid.
+There are many flashlight apps on F-Droid.
 Including [Trail Sense](https://github.com/ligi/SurvivalManual/wiki/Apps#trailsense)

 ### Maps / Navigation

 Have a mapping and navigation solution that can work offline like [OsmAnd](http://osmand.net).
 Download the data for your area and any other areas that you may need.
 Try it out offline (enable airplane mode).
-It may take a little longer to acquire GPS signal, but you want to make sure it works now, in advance of the need for it to work later.
+It may take a little longer to acquire a GPS signal, but you want to make sure it works now, in advance of the need for it to work later.

 ### Morse signal